 - 4. The External Auditor shall have no power to disallow items in the accounts but shall draw to the attention of the Director-General for appropriate action any transaction concerning which he entertains doubt as to legality or propriety.
 Audit objections to these or any other transactions arising during the examination of the accounts shall be immediately communicated to the Director-General. - 5.
-The External Auditor shall express and sign an opinion in the following terms: "I have examined the following/appended financial statements, numbered ... to ... and schedules of [name of body] for the financial period ended 31 December ...
-My examination included a general review of the accounting procedures and such tests of the accounting records and other supporting evidence as I considered necessary in the circumstances."

-and which states, as appropriate, whether:

-- (a) The financial statements present fairly the financial position as at the end of the period and the results of its operations for the period then ended; - (b) The financial statements were prepared in accordance with the stated accounting principles; - (c) The accounting principles were applied on a basis consistent with that of the preceding financial period; - (d) Transactions were in accordance with the Financial Regulations and legislative authority. - 6.
-The report of the External Auditor to the General Conference on the financial operations of the period should mention: - (a) The type and scope of his examination; - (b) Matters affecting the completeness or accuracy of the accounts, including where appropriate: - (i) Information necessary to the correct interpretation of the accounts; - (ii) Any amounts which ought to have been received but which have not been brought to account; - (iii) Any amounts for which a legal or contingent obligation exists and which have not been recorded or reflected in the financial statements;
+The External Auditor shall express and sign an opinion on the financial statements of the Organization.
+The opinion shall include the following basic elements: - (a) The identification of the financial statements audited; - (b) A reference to the responsibility of the Director-General and the responsibility of the External Auditor; - (c) A reference to the audit standards followed; - (d) A description of the work performed; - (e) An expression of opinion on the financial statements as to whether: - the financial statements present fairly the financial position as at the end of the period and the results of the operations for the period; - (ii) the financial statements were prepared in accordance with the stated accounting policies; - (iii) the accounting policies were applied on a basis consistent with that of the preceding financial period; - (f) An expression of opinion on the compliance of transactions with the Financial Regulations and legislative authority; - (g) The date of the opinion; - (h) The name and position of the External Auditor; - (i) Should it be necessary, a reference to the report of the External Auditor on the financial statements. - 6.
+The report of the External Auditor to the General Conference on the financial operations of the period should mention: - (a) The type and scope of his examination;